Willow Grove Park Mall

 Willow Grove Park Mall is a three-story shopping mall located in the community of Willow Grove in Abington Township, Pennsylvania at the intersection of Easton Road and Moreland Road (Pennsylvania Route 63) in the Philadelphia suburbs.
 The Willow Grove Park Mall contains over 120 stores - with Bloomingdale's, Primark, Macy's, Nordstrom Rack, and Tilted 10 as anchor stores - along with several restaurants including The Cheesecake Factory, TGI Fridays, and Yard House.
-It is owned by Pennsylvania Real Estate Investment Trust (PREIT) and is the third most profitable mall in the Philadelphia area.
+It is owned by PREIT and is the third most profitable mall in the Delaware Valley.
 The mall features a carousel, scenic elevator, and formerly featured a fountain (since removed).
 In October, the fountain was illuminated pink for Breast Cancer Awareness Month.